apankit2490/spatial-data-analyser/Readme.md

 # Geo-Spatial Data Analyser

-A Django based spacial data analysing project that deals with curating Geodata as geojson polygons for all the world's countries, being updated in real-time and querying geo-spacial data.
+A Django based spatial data analysing project that deals with curating Geodata as geojson polygons for all the countries, being updated in real-time and querying geo-spacial data.

 [![Contributors][contributors-shield]][contributors-url]